-This booklet provides an overview of automatic enrollment 401(k) plans.
-For more information, resources for you and your employees are listed at the end of this booklet.
+This publication provides an overview of automatic enrollment 401(k) plans.
+For more information, resources for both you and your employees are listed at the end of this booklet.

 Establishing An Automatic Enrollment 401(k) Plan

 When you establish an automatic enrollment 401(k) plan you must take certain basic actions.
-One of your first decisions will be whether to set up the plan yourself or to consult a professional or financial institution such as a bank, mutual fund provider, or insurance company for help with establishing and maintaining the plan.
-In addition, there are four initial steps for setting up a tax-advantaged automatic enrollment 401(k) plan:
+One of your first decisions will be whether to set up the plan yourself or to consult a professional or financial institution - such as a bank, mutual fund provider, or insurance company - to help with establishing and maintaining the plan.
+In addition, there are four initial steps for setting up an automatic enrollment 401(k) plan:

-- Arrange a trust fund for the plan's assets
+- Arrange a trust for the plan's assets,

 A basic automatic enrollment 401(k) plan must state that employees will be automatically enrolled in the plan unless they elect otherwise and must specify the percentage of an employee's wages that will be automatically deducted from each paycheck for contribution to the plan.
 The document must also explain that employees have the right to elect not to have salary deferrals withheld or to elect a different percentage to be withheld.